ryanq47/ryanq47.github.io/_posts/2025-06-5-CobaltStrike_ICMP_Tunnel.md

 # Cobalt Strike External C2 & A Beacon ICMP Layer

-Being able to build your own C2 layers has always fascinated me - and you can imagine my excitement when I discovred the ability to do this with Cobalt Strike's External C2.
+Being able to build your own C2 layers has always fascinated me - and you can imagine my excitement when I discovered the ability to do this with Cobalt Strike's External C2 - so I decided to explore it a bit!

-### Initial Idea
+### Initial Idea:

 Initially, I just wanted to experiment with External C2 and explore what it was capable of.
 While working through the example provided by [Fortra](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/extc2example.c), I had the idea to try building my own communication layer.
 I’d been wanting to build a C2 channel over ICMP—as the C2 matrix shows only two existing implementations (INNUENDO and Nighthawk) —and this project offered the perfect opportunity to do it.